Dynamic Process Simulation: When do we really need it?

 9. Operator Training

 Operator training is an area that has been gaining an important place in engineering practice.
-Complete replication of the control room is commonly installed on-site to help train operators before plant experience.
+Complete replication of the control room is commonly installed on-site to help train operators before the plant experience.
 Operator Training Simulators (OTS), for which a dynamic simulation is essential, include grading methodologies that allow for certifying operators before they face routine (normal operation, start-up, and shutdown) and non-routine (equipment malfunction) scenarios in real plants.

 Drain Tank Pressure Evaluation Project